 In this paper, we support the use of diverse shapes and randomly distributed locations in anomaly generation.
-However, we oppose the empirical thoughts that believe in mimicking or approximating the distribution of real anomalies could lead to optimal solutions.
+However, we oppose the empirical thoughts that believe mimicking or approximating the distribution of real anomalies could lead to optimal solutions.
 The anomaly detection problem is known for the unpredictability of anomalies.
 It means that we shall hold no presumptions about the appearance of anomalies in the real world.
 The hypothesized anomaly distribution that previous methods try to approach is a biased distribution that is extrapolated from past observations of the test set or real-world experience.
 Mimicking a biased distribution leads to biased solutions which could provide false comfort in the test set which is heavily involved with human experience in its creation process.
 The results are therefore not representative enough, and the performance of these methods might not be as promising in the real world.
 On the other hand, other methods seek to create anomalies with a high variety, but the current way of executing it is unsatisfying as a randomized source does not produce anomalies with a truly high variety.
 Simply using randomly selected anomaly sources, whether internal or external, could only achieve variety in values, not the type of anomalies.
-These attempts previous methods have made are highly empirical with no further analysis of the nature of anomalies.
-What we need is to produce anomalies with different intrinsic natures to cover the possible cases from different angles.
+These attempts previous methods have made are empirical, and further analysis is required to produce anomalies with different intrinsic natures to cover the possible situations from different angles.